-For some applications safety is more important than reliability [11].
-Safety is the absence of catastrophic consequences on the users and the environment [1].
-It will be redefined as the partial reliability due to the malfunctions causing disasters.
-It is the mean useful time between two disasters caused by the system.
+what is interested in this overlapping that a safety and reliability of a system belong someway to each other.
+So the Safety will be redefined as the partial reliability due to the malfunctions causing disasters.
+It is the main useful time between two disasters caused by the system.
 The order of magnitude should be many years.
 In order to avoid disasters, it is mandatory that the safety is much higher than the useful life time.